isakro/shoredate/paper/paper.md

 # Summary

-As a result of glacio-isostatic rebound, large regions of northern Scandinavia have undergone a process of relative sea-level fall following the retreat of the Fennoscandian Ice Sheet.
+As a result of glacio-isostatic rebound, large regions of Fennoscandia have undergone a process of relative sea-level fall following the retreat of the Fennoscandian Ice Sheet.
 Furthermore, as coastal Stone Age sites in the region appear to have been predominantly located on or close to the shoreline when they were in use, a reconstruction of past relative sea-level